-Each camper will receive a name tag necklace that they will decorate on their first day at camp, and then throughout their week(s) at Camp Backcountry.
-Campers will earn beads to add to their necklace that represent thier different activities and experiences.
-Campers will have the opportunity to earn beads for every task they do, including completing the orienteering course, taking care of the barnyard animals, picking up litter or by being kind.
+Each camper will receive a name tag necklace that they will decorate on their first day at camp, and then throughout their week(s) at Camp Backcountry, campers will earn beads to add to their necklace that represent the different activities they did and experiences they had.
+Campers will have the opportunity to earn beads for everything they do including completing the orienteering course, taking care of the barnyard animals, picking up litter, or by being kind.
 By the end of their time at Camp Backcountry, campers will be able to tell the story of their camp experience using the beads they've earned.